FreezyExp/pico-fido2-builder/README.md

 # Building pico-fido2 with Docker/Podman

+> [!WARNING]
+> Only ESP-S3 was built and tested so far, in theory S2 should build with little issues.
+Pico might require some additional setup.

+> [!NOTE]
+> AI was used to generate a large portion of the files, some human corrections were made.
+Expect some jankyness as I did not keep best practises in mind for Docker / Podman / git usage.
+> My main goal was to get my s3 in a working state, sharing these files now in there current state for the community to experiment with.

 This guide explains how to build pico-fido2 firmware for Raspberry Pi Pico and ESP32 variants using Docker or Podman, keeping your host system clean.

 ## Prerequisites